Peekaboo: Text to Image Diffusion Models are Zero-Shot Segmentors: Ablations

 \subsection{Implicit neural representations}

-In \modelname, we use the neural-neural texture formulation from \cite{Burgert2022} to represent our learnable alpha masks (and foreground/background in our analogous example in \cref{sec:example}).
+In \modelname's \vart{Fourier} and \vart{Bilateral Fourier} variants, as well as our transparent image generations, we use the neural-neural texture formulation from \cite{Burgert2022} to represent our learnable alpha masks (and RGB channels in transparent image generations, and foreground/background in our analogous example in \cref{sec:analagous}).
 The alternative to using this implicit neural representation is learning the pixels directly by representing them as a learnable tensor of dimensions $(H,W,C)$ for $C=1$ in mask and $C=3$ in RGB images.
 In this ablation, we explore how the alternative compares against our selected approach.
 We highlight the two main drawbacks of pixel-level representations as 1) noisy outputs and 2) bad convergence.

 We illustrate this behavior in \cref{fig:ablate_neural}.
-First, we attempt to generate images (similar to \cref{sec:example}) using each of the two methods and show that neural representations lead to less noisy outputs.
+First, we attempt to generate images using each of the two image parametrizations through score distillation sampling.
+We show that neural representations lead to less noisy outputs.
 The top two rows in \cref{fig:ablate_neural} correspond to these.
 Clearly, the neural representation in the first row leads to a less noisy output in comparison to the alternative.
 Next, we explore the convergence behavior of each approach.
 To analyze this, we utilize the images being generated and measure their variance at the pixel level.
 While a natural image contains some variance in pixel space, this is a finite value, and our run-time optimization should ideally converge at this variance.
 However, utilizing a pixel-level representation results in continuously increasing variance in the image pixels, leading to overly saturated images (dissimilar to a realistic image) and in the case of masks, lack of convergence.
 This is illustrated in the two graphs at the bottom of \cref{fig:ablate_neural}.
 We also highlight how in these graphs of \cref{fig:ablate_neural} the variance of the implicit representation converges early on at around 50 iterations (left) while that of the pixel-wise representation (right) fails to converge even after 350 iterations.